TheKikGen/MPC-LiveXplore-bootstrap/README.md

    It also allows you to return to normal operation of your MPC by simply removing the external sdcard/usb key.

 4. Place any binary in the /tkgl_bootstrap/bin.
-             Important : binary exec permissions are not possible if stored on a FAT32 parition.
+             Important : binary exec permissions are not possible if stored on a FAT32 partition.
-             Use preferably an ext4' formated parition on your sdccard.
+             Use preferably an ext4 formated parition on your sdccard.

 5. Test locally via ssh before running in nominal mode